How Long Does Alimony Last?

-For the spouse who pays alimony and the one who receives it, alimony affects income, expenses and our standard of living.
+For the spouse who pays alimony and the one who receives it, alimony affects income, expenses and their standard of living.

-The article only addresses California divorces and no other State.
+The article covers California divorces and no other State.

 How long does alimony last in a short marriage?

 In a typical short-term marriage, alimony lasts one half the duration of the marriage.

-The length of the marriage is only one consideration in the duration of alimony.
+The length of the marriage is one consideration in the duration of alimony.
 It is not the only consideration.

 Let us assume there is a 20 year marriage and there is no question the marriage will be treated as a long-term one.